irmen/Pyro4/docs/source/tipstricks.rst

 ``nsc`` tool to check it (with the listmatching command).

+*Setting Hmac keys for use by the gateway:*

+The ``-k`` and/or ``-g`` command line options to set the optional Hmac keys are deprecated since Pyro 4.72 because setting a hmac key like this is a security issue.
+You should set these keys with the PYRO_HMAC_KEY and PYRO_HTTPGATEWAY_KEY environment variables instead, before starting the gateway.

 *Using the gateway:*

 You request the url ``http://localhost:8080/pyro/<<objectname>>/<<method>>`` to invoke a method on the